 Big players enter the market

 It was only a matter of time before the Silicon Valley mafia released their own shortening products.
 Big names like Google, Facebook and YouTube in the market potentially means that popular services like bit.ly are well and truly in deep sh.it.

-Google unveiled its short URL service last month at Goo.gl.
-Brilliant name!
-There’s no guessing who created the link (when you send it to somebody) and there’s a certain measure of credibility or quality assurance in branding your marketing campaigns with Google’s own name.
-You’re also less likely to find the service go out of business.
-The service is only available from within certain applications but it’s only a matter of time before the service is released for the consumption of the general web market.
+Google unveiled its short URL service last month at Goo.gl – meaning that if you were in a position to use their service, there would be no guessing who created the link when you send it to somebody.
+Google offers a certain measure of credibility, longevity, and quality assurance by virtue of their own malware database.
+The service is currently only available from within certain applications but it’s only a matter of time before the service is widely released for the consumption of the general market.
 I can only imagine how magnificent this service will be if it were integrated with Google maps and Google charts with tracking from within Google Analytics.
 It would be fair to say that every other short URL provider should consider buying a cheaper car this year.

 Facebook have released a short URL service at fb.me.
 Nice.
 Short.
 Good idea.
 You can already access your own profile using the shortened URL.
-For example, my own profile is at http://fb.me/mkhoury making it easy to send me own profile links and various fan pages via microblogging services.
-The full extent of fb.me’s functionality is still very much an unknown; but if it’s anything like the actual Facebook platform we’re in for a service that could potentially crush the rebellion once and for all.
+For example, my own profile is at http://fb.me/mkhoury, making it easy for me to send my own profile links (and various brand pages) via microblogging services.
+The full extent of fb.me’s functionality is still very much an unknown, but if it’s anything like the actual Facebook platform we’re in for a service that could potentially crush the rebellion once and for all.
 Facebook are already truncating links from within various mobile applications.